Chukwu3meka/waverd-server/README.md

 3. Before email update, send notification consistently for 7 days before email change can take effect, also display it in app/user profile pae that email has been updated and will take effect in 7 days time
 4. Make sure to set case sensitivity in folder/file rename on git/windows
 5. Most website sanitize empty space in password
+6. MongoDB connection string fails to connect outside Google DNS, so we had to set that before app initializes